All Episodes

 All right.

-It's not the fact that necessarily it's on the internet, it's the fact that it's getting all the news coverage that it's getting in the show is totally remember a few years uh a few weeks back with that Boston thing, the bombs that were supposedly in Boston, they were all these characters from this adult swim show called Aqua Teen Hunger Force.
+Remember a few weeks back with that Boston thing, the bombs that were supposedly in Boston, they were all these characters from this adult swim show called Aqua Teen Hunger Force.

-It's all targeted to the 18th to 24th, and it's just one of those association things that somebody of my age may make and be like, hey, well, I'm for Obama.
+It's all targeted to the 18s to 24s, and it's just one of those association things that somebody of my age may make and be like, hey, well, I'm for Obama.

 It is very well done.

-Which is uh I I think uh if I would have done the ad, I would have put some different stuff up about Hillary.
+If I would have done the ad, I would have put some different stuff up about Hillary.

-I would have put I would have had her comments up there about wanting to take Exxon's profits, for example.
+I would have had her comments up there about wanting to take Exxon's profits, for example.

-And one of the things that leads me to believe that a Democrat did this is that they're going after her cliches and not her substance.
+And one of the things that leads me to believe that a Democrat did this is that they're going after her clichés and not her substance.

 Yeah, whatever.

-That's why you need to be back on TV, Rush, because you caught me back way when I was young, and uh I've been listening to you ever since.
+That's why you need to be back on TV, Rush, because you caught me back way when I was young, and I've been listening to you ever since.

-You're a rush baby.
+You're a Rush baby.

-I I uh not not by birth, but by choice.
+Not by birth, but by choice.

-Yes, sir, I'm a rush baby.
+I'm a rush baby.

-Well, the point is, let me ask you, will the internet succeed in reaching these 18 to 24 year olds who because they've got other things in their mind, obviously, have no interest in politics?
+Well, the point is, let me ask you, will the internet succeed in reaching these 18 to 24-year-olds who, because they've got other things in their mind, obviously, have no interest in politics?

-Well, we understand that.
+We understand that.

-Uh but that's that's where I think the internet is uh is is is gonna have a dramatic effect on reaching that age group, which is why it's gonna be fascinating to watch the kind of stuff that ends up there and uh and how so you're gonna see more candidates putting their commercials up there as opposed to broadcast TV to avoid all the expense, too.
+But that's where I think the internet is going to have a dramatic effect on reaching that age group, which is why it's going to be fascinating to watch the kind of stuff that ends up there and hell.

-All right, folks, uh quick timeout here.
+All right, folks, quick time out here.

 Don't go away.